jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/challenges/challenge3.md

 ## Challenge 3 – Checklist

-1. Created an assessment report using the Azure Migrate tool
+1. Create an assessment report using the Azure Migrate tool
-2. Rationalized workloads and de-risk by using cloud adoption horizons
+2. High-level workload rationalization which is de-risked by using cloud adoption horizons